Religion (REL)

 REL-120 Judaism, Christianity and Islam (3)

 Introduces the beliefs, values, and practices of Judaism, Christianity and Islam.
-Both historical and contemporary phenomena are used to develop an understanding of the diversity and complexity of the religious dimension of human life.
+Explores the historical development of the traditions from their beginnings to today.
 Arts & Sciences Elective Code: A

 Hours per week: 3.0 lecture